IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/ReductionEC.lagda.md

        → {t : ∅ ⊢ Π A}
        → BApp b p t
        → Value t

+-- I need a helper function that takes an application and a arity -- proof and then attaches the right constructor.
+This may save me -- from using with to determine this in lots of places

 deval : {A : ∅ ⊢Nf⋆ *}{u : ∅ ⊢ A} → Value u → ∅ ⊢ A
 deval {u = u} _ = u